 Include Relevant Information to TEFL / TESOL

-As much as we think we should fill our resume up with all of our past work experience, from a Customer Service Representative position to a call center, to waitressing at your local university pub, it’s simply not all relevant to the teaching job.
+As much as we think we should fill our resume up with all of our past work experience, such as Customer Service Representative position at a call center or serving at your local university pub, it’s simply not all relevant to the teaching job.

-Keep only the teaching positions or relevant positions on the resume, and elaborate on the skills you demonstrated in each one.
+Keep only the teaching positions or positions related to TEFL / TESOL on the resume, and elaborate on the skills you demonstrated in each one.

 The best way to know if you are doing this is to read the job description.
 This takes me to our next point.